donizer/landing_namu_museum/README.md

 # NAMU Landing page

-This landing page was designed for NAMU.
+This landing page was created by NAMU design.

 I used React, Tailwind.
 And Vite as a build tool